 It’s all about how you cook it: The Butterball Turkey Talk-Line experts recommend the open pan roasting method using flat rack in a shallow pan so that the turkey cooks evenly and is raised off the bottom of the pan.
 If you don’t have a flat rack, take a long piece of aluminum foil and crinkle it the long way to create a tube like shape.
 Then shape the tube of foil into a medium sized circle to place at the bottom of the pan.
 Place the turkey on this homemade cooking rack – this elevates the turkey, reduces the amount of dishes (just toss the rack in the recycling bin) and cooks the turkey evenly.

 Don’t break the bank: Start thinking about your holiday meals in advance and look for ways to save such as shopping sales, buying in bulk with family members or friends, and using coupons.
-Go to Butterball’s website to find a $5 rebate coupon as well as money saving offers from brands such as Masterbuilt (get a $5 rebate on a Butterball Turkey Fryer!) and Samuel Adams® Beer.
+Go to Butterball’s website to find coupons and money saving offers from brands that will help make your Thanksgiving feast preparation so much easier.

 Photo courtesy of Butterball.